 I mainly study behavioural and spatial ecology, with a specific emphasis on carnivores and prey-predator relationships.
 I focus on landscape of fear both between prey and predator but also between predators themselves.
 I am particularly interested in the complexity of species interactions, both negative and positive, and the understanding of their coexistence.
 My research relies heavily on direct behavioural observations in the field, GPS tracking devices and camera trapping.

-At ORC, I also curate our long-term camera trap images database and collaborate with several teams on the development and improvement of artificial intelligence and machine learning for the automated image classification and individual identification.
+At ORC, I also curate our long-term camera trap images database & collaborate with several teams on the development and improvement of artificial intelligence and machine learning for the automated image classification and individual identification.